Dutch Oven Care

 • Take a look at the inner surface of the pot.
 Is it still black and shiny?
 If not, reseason it by coating it with oil, and sitting it on the fire.
 (If you're at home, coat it with oil, turn it upside down on a baking sheet and bake it for an hour at 375F/190C.)

-I would love to try this handy device.
-It's called "The Ringer", and it's basically a piece of chain mail.
+Clean your dutch oven with this cast iron cleaner.
+It's basically a piece of chain mail.
 You use it like a scrubber, and it takes baked-on food right off.

 It gets excellent, rave reviews from everyone who has tried it.

-It even works on glass baking pans and steel pots, without scratching or damaging the surfaces.
+It works on steel pots too, without scratching or damaging the surfaces.

 Storing a Dutch Oven